 GRE/GMAT – in case you haven’t received your official GRE/GMAT score, you may report the unofficial one.
 We accept online versions of the tests and there is no minimum score to apply.

 Copies of official transcripts of all grades obtained in all university exams, accompanied by grade scales and their values;*

 Copies of all university diplomas and qualifications obtained;*

 English language test results.
 NB: French is not required for the MAS Programme;

 Two reference letters (in French or English) are also required.
 The applicant must nominate two referees and will be asked to provide the professional email addresses of their referees on the application form.
 Once the applicant has validated their application, the nominated referees will automatically be prompted to upload their reference letters.

 * a certified translation (in English or French) must be provided for all documents.

-The following documents can be uploaded during the online application process although those are not compulsory for admission :
+The following documents can also be sent although those are not compulsory for admission :